 The trend in business processes digitalization in recent years reveals that companies prefer to purchase software subscriptions using the OpEx cost model in the cloud.
 B2B Saas (Software-as-a-Service) implements this flexible cost and scalability model.
 The traditional CapEx model, when companies buy a B2B ecommerce solution license from a vendor and install it on an on-site server, is becoming a thing of the past.

-This term consists of two parts: B2B means business-to-business and SaaS stands for Software-as-a-Service.
-B2B typically entails selling goods and services from one company to another as corporate sales.
+This term consists of two parts: B2B means business-to-business, and SaaS stands for Software-as-a-Service.
+B2B typically sells goods and services from one company to another as corporate sales.

 SaaS is a cloud model in which the vendor takes over all the tasks of deploying and maintaining applications.
 This includes cloud hosting of servers, operating system installation, virtualization and backup tools, middleware, and applications.